GUIDE 2025

 How to Write a Great Grant Proposal Cover Letter

-Although your grant proposal cover letter isn’t the most exciting part of the grant proposal, it’s still vital to get funding.
+Although your grant proposal cover letter isn’t the most exciting part, it’s still vital to securing funding.
 The cover letter is the first contact point a potential organization or funder will have with your nonprofit project.

 It’s like going out on a date.
 Sure, looks aren’t everything.
 Nevertheless, if you utterly don’t care about how you dress, you’re making it harder for yourself.

-And just like your looks, you want to make your grant application cover letter simple and focused on impressing a particular person.
+And just as you want your looks to be simple and focused on impressing a particular person, you want your grant application cover letter to be simple and focused on impressing a particular person.
 It’s the first contact with the executive or organization you wish to request funding.
 If you want them to read your grant proposal request, they’ll have to like the cover letter first.

 More crucial steps will come later, presuming the funder reads your cover letter.
 Although you can search for sample cover letters, they are usually hard to find.

-Research shows that about 35% of grant funders funded 50% or more of the received grant requests.
+Research shows that about 35% of grant funders funded 50% or more of the grant requests they received.
 So, your grant proposal cover letter needs to be a complete home run.
 Here’s how.

 How to Write a Grant Proposal Cover Letter